Special Weather Statement issued for Tohono O'odham Nation including Sells by NWS - News Break

 Special Weather Statement issued for Tohono O'odham Nation including Sells by NWS

-Effective: 2021-07-09 13:04:00 PDT Expires: 2021-07-09 18:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rainfall is also occurring with this storm, and may lead to localized flooding.
+Effective: 2021-07-08 17:00:00 PDT Expires: 2021-07-08 18:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Heavy rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Tohono O'odham Nation including Sells; Western Pima County Including Ajo, Organ Pipe Cactus National Monument SIGNIFICANT WEATHER ADVISORY FOR NORTH CENTRAL PIMA COUNTY UNTIL 600 PM MST At 511 PM MST, Doppler radar was tracking a strong thunderstorm near Pisinemo, moving northwest at 25 mph.
-Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
-Locations impacted include Pisinemo, Gu Vo, San Simon, Santa Cruz and San Simon West.alerts.weather.gov
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Tohono O'odham Nation including Sells; Western Pima County Including Ajo, Organ Pipe Cactus National Monument SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN PIMA COUNTY UNTIL 600 PM MST At 516 PM MST, Doppler radar was tracking a strong thunderstorm 7 miles south of Ajo, moving west at 5 mph.
+Wind gusts of 50 mph and blowing dust will be possible with this storm.
+Locations impacted include Ajo, Organ Pipe Cactus National Monument and Why.alerts.weather.gov

 Comments / 0